City of Rosemead

 History

-Prior to the arrival of the Spanish, the area around Rosemead was populated by Native Americans of the Tongva, or as the Spaniards renamed them, the Gabrielinos.
+Prior to the arrival of the Spanish, the area around Rosemead was populated by native Americans of the Tongva or Gabrielino ethnic group.
 In 1771, the Spanish founded the first San Gabriel mission in the area that is now known as Whittier Narrows on the border between Montebello and Rosemead.
-In 1775, the mission moved to avoid the spring floods that ruined the first crops, to its present location in San Gabriel.[7]
+Due to flooding issues, the mission was moved to its present location in San Gabriel in 1775.

 Demographics